Station RoadKendalCumbria, LA9 6SATel: 01539 722660 Opt 1

 Please phone after 2.00pm Monday to Friday for your results.

-The Patient Care Coordinators can only tell you the results after they have been checked by a doctor and so you may be asked to telephone back.
+The Reception staff can only tell you the results after they have been checked by a doctor and so you may be asked to telephone back if the results have not been reviewed by the doctor.

 To maintain confidentiality, results will only be given to the patients themselves, or their carers if this is appropriate.